VickyWang-TJU/mouse-SG-scRNAseq-analysis/README.md

 # Single-cell RNA-seq analysis of mouse thoracolumbar sympathetic ganglia

-This repository contains R scripts used for the analysis and visualization of 10x Genomics single-cell RNA-seq data from mouse thoracolumbar sympathetic ganglia (SG) collected at the T12/T13/L1 levels.
+This repository contains an R script used for the analysis and visualization of 10x Genomics single-cell RNA-seq data from mouse thoracolumbar sympathetic ganglia (SG) collected at the T12/T13/L1 levels.

-The analysis includes quality control, preprocessing, clustering, cell-type annotation, sympathetic neuron subclustering, marker gene visualization, and differential gene expression analysis.
+The analysis includes quality control, preprocessing, clustering, manual cell-type annotation, sympathetic neuron subclustering, and marker gene visualization.

 ## Data